 Simon is a Developer Advocate at ZeroTurnaround and founder of the vJUG (virtualJUG), in addition to being an active member of the London Java Community (LJC) organising group and LJC JCP EC committee member.
 All of his community efforts culminated in him being awarded Java Champion status in 2014.
 Simon used to be a tester, developer and technical evangelist for IBM on the WebSphere Application Server for 12 years prior to joining ZeroTurnaround.
 He's married with a son and dog who he tries to spend as much quality time with as he can.

 A mathematician turned programmer, James has been working in the software engineer for over 10 years in various industries.
 He revels in problems that involve data structures or algorithms.
-Currently working for the internal tools (DevOps) team in Cisco's Cloud Web Security group building cloud-based SaaS platform providing real-time threat detection and filtering of internet traffic.
+Currently working for Rockshore as a tech lead providing real time data and event processing for rail, aviation, and telecommunications systems.
 James's ambitions are to become a polymath and be a space tourist.

 Currently building infrastructure and developer tools at Spotify, Petter has nearly 20 years of experience of software development in many roles: developer, project manager, product owner, CTO, architect, etc. The last few years, he has eschewed management roles for love of coding, and has worked mostly on building large-scale distributed systems for the web.